Mara1395/GPT/README.md

 # GPT-3

 ## 📄 Introduction
-This project is all about diving deep into the world of web development, with a special focus on React, CSS, and deployment strategies.
+This project is all about diving deep into the world of web development, with a special focus on React, CSS and deployment strategies.